horacioh/braindump/mintter-design-document.md

     - only the accountID owner is allowed to publish messages on that topic
     - users can filter by document ID, but that does not mean it will not receive every message from that particular topic (accountID)
     - if your peers does not have a particular document you want, it will fallback to a DHT to find the particular document
-    - The user's social connections are essential to avoid spam and undesired messages (‣)
+    - The user's social connections are essential to avoid spam and undesired messages ([Gitverse - P2P GitHub alternative from André Staltz in SSB](https://www.notion.so/Gitverse-P2P-GitHub-alternative-from-Andr-Staltz-in-SSB-6ecb07c1ed764b21b046e64b35ea8c78))
     - How can we assk to all our connected peers for all the documents published by an accountID:
       - if the published documents are a list of hashes on each peer, this measn that on every published document, a peer needs to create two patches and @Alexandr Burdiyan does not like that.
         - @Horacio Herrera thinks this can be the state generated for each accountID on every peer, and can be shared to other peers if they want it. (maybe a "haves" list of all documents of a particular accounID)